 Use an RV Tank Blanket

-RV tank blankets are an easy solution for keeping your tanks warm enough to prevent freezing.
+If your RV does not have a tank heater, RV tank blankets are an easy solution for keeping your tanks warm enough to prevent freezing when temperatures drop.
 They are really just electric blankets that you plug it in and put over your tanks.
 Installing these is easy enough for you to do yourself.

 RV Tank Heating Pad